| Type: | Package |

 Description

-Allows the user to perform global envelope tests for the nonparametric L, F, G, J, E, and V summary functions from the spatstat
+Allows the user to perform global envelope tests for the nonparametric L, F, G, J, E, and V summary functions from the spatstat package.

 These tests serve as a goodness of fit measure for the estimated model relative to the reference dataset of interest.